 "As for the one that kicked him when he was down, I can only pray that justice is served for that," Cardwell said.

 Mack died from his injuries on Feb.
-28, 2013 after he being beaten and kicked outside of his Colonial Heights apartment by four people on Feb.
+28, 2013 after he was beaten and kicked outside of his Colonial Heights apartment by four people on Feb.
 11, according to court documents.

 Three of the four initially charged have since been cleared, but the trial has yet to take place for teenage suspect Margaret Dacey.
 Prosecutors believe she kicked Mack while he was down, causing him hit his head on the pavement.